Claim: Photograph shows a pregnant woman waiting to welcome home a military husband who couldn't have fathered the child she's carrying.

 A photo seems to be making the rounds on all the "fail" sites.
 It shows a pregnant woman with "Welcome home daddy" written on her stomach.
 Images imply that the "father" is returning from a 12 month tour in Iraq, and therefore couldn't be the father.
 I am curious about the veracity of this, I have been unable to find an actual news article in which this was posted, for all I know the "12 month" thing was photoshopped.
 A lot of posted comments sort of fall into an argument of whether the guy had leave, or if they don't allow leave to visit family.

 Origins: In its original unadorned state, the photograph displayed above appears to feature a heavily pregnant woman (with the words "WELCOME HOME DADDY" inked across her exposed belly) waiting with her young son to welcome her husband home from an extended absence.
-Captioning and text that has been added to circulated versions of the photo suggest that the man whom the mother and son are waiting for is a U.S. soldier returning home after a twelve-month tour of duty in Iraq — a supposed "PATERNITY FAIL" since if the husband had been away from home and separated from his wife for a year straight, he couldn't possibly be the father of the child she's carrying (the normal human gestation period being about nine months).
+But captioning and text that has been added to circulated versions of the photo suggest the man whom the mother and son are waiting for is a U.S. soldier returning home after a twelve-month tour of duty in Iraq: a supposed "PATERNITY FAIL" since if the husband had been away from home and separated from his wife for a full year, he couldn't possibly be the father of the child she's carrying (the normal human gestation period being about nine months):

 Kendra Kaplan, 5 months pregnant, watches as her husband SSG Joshua Kaplan and fellow U.S. Army soldiers arrive on August 18, 2009 in Fort Carson, Colorado.
 She had brought a sealed envelope with an ultrasound, so that they could learn the baby's gender together upon Joshua's arrival.
 The Kaplans will be having a baby boy, conceived during Joshua's mid-term leave in March.
 Approximately 575 soldiers from the 2nd Brigade Combat team from the 4th Infantry Division returned following a 12 month deployment to Iraq.
 At lower left is their son Ayden, 3.